EliasHasle/kwargs.js/README.md

 import {eat, spit} from "kwargs.js";
 ````

 `eat(pars, key, defaultValue=undefined, required=false, throwOnMissing=true)` will pop named properties from the parameter object, optionally filling with defaults, and optionally throwing an error when a value is not set.
-The function can optionally take array inputs.
-See the code for more details.
+If `key` is a string or symbol, the function returns a single value.
+If `key` is an array of keys, the function will return an object with keys and values.

+If `key` is an array of keys, the function will try to distribute the other arguments if they are arrays, or otherwise use the same value for all.
+This can go wrong in the unusual case that the intention is to assign the same array as default value to multiple outputs.
+See the code.

 `spit(pars, throwError=true)` will complain on all remaining pars.

 A typical pattern will be to use this with inheritance, such that subclasses `eat` the arguments that belong to them and forward the remaining ones to the superclass.
 Finally, the superclass will `spit` invalid arguments.
+Note that with classes, the call to `super` must happen _before_ any reference to `this`.
+Therefore, the output of `eat` must be stored in the local scope before `super`, and then stored on the object.